 - If a moderator violates the code of conduct, make sure to point it out to me.
 This can lead to warnings and demotion of the moderator.

-- If I myself violate the code of conduct, no such possibility exists.
+- If I myself violate the code of conduct, no such possibility of warnings or demotion exists.
 Thus, it is important to call me out, or make one of my friends or moderators call me out.
 Further steps will then be discussed ad hoc.

 Changes to this code of conduct